Portland cement: Cement plants used for waste disposal or processing

-Due to the high temperatures inside cement kilns, combined with the oxidising (oxygen-rich) atmosphere and long residence times, cement kilns are used as a processing option for various types of waste streams; indeed, they efficiently destroy many hazardous organic compounds.
+Due to the high temperatures inside cement kilns, combined with the oxidising (oxygen-rich) atmosphere and long residence times, cement kilns are used as a processing option for various types of waste streams; they efficiently destroy many hazardous organic compounds.
 The waste streams also often contain combustible materials, which allow the substitution of part of the fossil fuel commonly used in the process.

 Waste materials used in cement kilns as a fuel supplement: